Dr-Mira/Learning/Lego/README.md

 > There is room for optimization, for example sometimes the robot
 > perform 2 consecutive U2.

+> I have only one cube at home (108 g), so I could not test it on other cubes.
+> You might want to play a bit with motor speeds or timing in the script to make it smooth

 > You can play with the script as you please.
 Enjoy.
 ---------------------------------------------------------------------------------------------------
 Formal: